skurhse/chitin/README.md

-# 🦊 xen · pre-alpha
+# 🪲 chitin · pre-alpha

-*Xen* is a cdktf project for AKS clusters, managed with GitHub Actions.
+*Chitin* is a cdktf project for AKS clusters, managed with GitHub Actions.

 ## features
  -